China Exporters Reel as U.S. Tariffs Imperil World’s Supply Hub

 Long-term Threat

 The long-term threat for China is how its role as the core of the world’s supply chain holds up.
-Tariffs of 25% are set to give that probably its biggest ever test, with the Trump administration today poised to announce details of its plans to impose more tariffs on the remaining $300 billion in trade.
-Beijing hasn’t yet announced any details of its own plan to retaliate.
+Tariffs of 25% are set to give that probably its biggest ever test.
+Beijing hasn’t said how it will react to the U.S. plan to tariff all imports.

 Some Chinese firms will dodge Trump’s latest blow as they have already shifted production overseas.
 Wenzhou Changjiang Automobile Electronic System Co. in Zhejiang province will not be hurt because it set up a factory in Brazil years ago and its China production serves only the domestic market, says sales manager Vincent Ren.